KonH/UDBase/Docs/Content.md

 ## Additional info

 ContentSystem use pair of ContentConfig and ContentConfigCache.
 ContentConfig contains runtime data, required to load your assets, ContentConfigCache contains persistant links to assets.
-Config and cache do not linked, so if you change load type to AssetBundle, Config removes link to asset and it doesn't included in build.
+Config and cache are not linked, so if you change load type to AssetBundle, Config removes link to asset and it won't be included in build.

 You can use additional load method - *AssetBundleMode.StreamingAssets*, in it you need to place your bundles in StreamingAssets folder **without** platform folder.